What is cloud computing?

 The future of cloud computing

 Cloud computing is behind every business and technological advancement today, with its extended agility and scalability and is here to stay.
-According to 1,700 IT decision-makers around the world surveyed for the 2022 Enterprise Cloud Index, Multicloud is the cloud of choice for these organizations, as it spans a mix of private and public clouds - giving companies the best of both worlds (or clouds).
+According to 1,450 IT decision-makers around the world surveyed for the 2023 Enterprise Cloud Index, hybrid multicloud is the cloud of choice for these organizations, as it spans a mix of private and public clouds - giving companies the best of both worlds (or clouds).
 This is driven largely by enterprises' realization that optimizing IT infrastructure involves matching workloads to the environment best suited for them, even as conditions and demands change.
 Moving workloads to the cloud and establishing a cloud management strategy that maximizes cost savings and operational efficiency are goals that every enterprise should strive for.